dli85/ImageProcessingProgram/README.md

 ### The Script

-To run this script using the program, type the entire one-line script when promoted for inputs.
+To run this script using the program, type the entire one-line script when prompted for inputs.

 The script executes the following:
 1. Load a magenta solid square image named 'square1'